wilfredallyn/hashpool/README.md

 # Hashpool

 This project is a fork of the Stratum V2 Reference Implementation (SRI) that replaces traditional share accounting with an ecash mint.
-For each mining share accepted by the pool, Hashpool generates "ehash", an ecash token backed by proof of work, and returns it to the miner.
-Miners can hold choose to hold these tokens to maturity or trade them.
+Instead of internally accounting for each miner's proof of work shares, hashpool issues an "ehash" token for each share accepted by the pool.
+For a limited time after issuance, ehash tokens accrue value in bitcoin as the pool finds blocks.
+Miners can choose to accept the 'luck risk' of finding blocks and hold these tokens to maturity or sell them early for a guaranteed payout.

-You can access the original SRI README [here](https://github.com/stratum-mining/stratum/blob/main/README.md).
+You can find the original SRI README [here](https://github.com/stratum-mining/stratum/blob/main/README.md).

 ## Getting Started